jackieeissman/jackieeissman/README.md

 Hi!

-I am a 2nd year graduate student in the [Human Genetics (HGEN)](https://medschool.vanderbilt.edu/igp/human-genetics/) department at Vanderbilt University.

-I am in the lab of Tim Hohman, PhD., which is part of the [Vanderbilt Memory & Alzheimer's Center](https://www.vumc.org/vmac/).
+I am a 2nd year graduate student in the [Human Genetics (HGEN)](https://medschool.vanderbilt.edu/igp/human-genetics/) department at Vanderbilt University, and I am in the lab of Tim Hohman, PhD., which is part of the [Vanderbilt Memory & Alzheimer's Center](https://www.vumc.org/vmac/).

 Currently, I am studying sex differences underlying resilience to Alzheimer's disease!
 I use computational genetics methods including genome-wide association studies (GWAS), gene-and pathway-based tests, and genetic correlation analyses.